-Each of the 4 components of Pipeline Velocity is a lever that can be pulled to impact business results.
-Below is an example that illustrates how improving any 1 of the 4 metrics can lead to sales growth.
+Each of these components is a lever that can be pulled to impact business results.
+This example illustrates how each of these metrics affects pipeline velocity:

-Every Sales Manager conducts regular forecast meetings.
+Every sales manager conducts regular forecast meetings.
 Unfortunately, like most things in sales, forecast meetings only focus on opportunities that are expected to close by the following week — so you need pipeline reviews.

-Although forecast meetings can be helpful, Pipeline Reviews are more beneficial.
-Pipeline Reviews focus on opportunities that are at the top and in the middle of the funnel, and are an excellent opportunity to eliminate weak sales opportunities.
+Pipeline reviews focus on opportunities that are at the top and in the middle of the funnel, and are an excellent opportunity to eliminate weak sales opportunities.
 In pipeline reviews:

 - Sales teams can review the quality of opportunities recently added to the funnel